prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 <img class="lazyload img-middle" alt="prodigy-m interior" src="/img/case/matx/prodigy-m-interior.jpg" />

-If you have little experience building PCs or you’re using an online guide to build, you may find this case difficult since the motherboard mount is backwards.
+If you have little experience building PCs or you’re using an online guide to build, you may find this case difficult since the motherboard mount is backward.

 It isn’t too much of an issue, but it can become confusing for newbies.